 Hand-woven textiles, carved masks, woven baskets, wooden bowls, handmade paper products, finely crafted metal objects, thangkha paintings and Bhutan's exquisite postage stamps are the items mostly purchased by travelers in Bhutan.
 Thimphu has the most extensive range of textiles, but for yatha (hand-woven woolen textiles), the range is greatest in Bumthang.
 Thimphu's gold and silversmiths make to order, with items ready in seven days.

-The buying and selling of antiques is strictly forbidden.
+The buying and selling of antiques are strictly forbidden.
 Be cautious when considering the purchase of old and used items, especially of religious or cultural significance, as such items may not be exported without a clearance certificate.
 Etho Metho's advice should be sought before committing to such purchases.
 It is best to buy more expensive items at reputable shops which provide receipts as proof of purchase.